 - Look up, similar words, synonyms

-- look for parts of speech by clicking on the noun, verb
+- Look for parts of speech by clicking on the noun, verb

-- read word references
+- Read word references

 - Search the word in Wikipedia

-Here’s is a quick guide to install it.
+Here’s a quick guide to install it.

-Once it’s done, you can easily look up the meaning of any word across any app in your PC.
-All you have to do in hold down Ctrl key and right-click on the word.
+Once it’s done, you can easily look up the meaning of any word across any app on your PC.
+All you have to do is hold down Ctrl key and right-click on the word.
 A new dialog box will pop up with the meaning.
 Alternatively, you can also use Ctrl + Alt + W as a keyboard shortcut if you don’t want to use the mouse.
 Just keep in mind that the meaning will pop out on whichever word the cursor is on.

 Not just that, you can also change the hotkey according to your likeness (Options>Hotkey).
 You can change between mouse buttons, i.e, left-click, middle-click or right-click along with replacing the hold-down Ctrl option to Alt or Shift.
 Moreover, you can change the combination for the keyboard shortcut in the same tab.